Harriet Nembhard

-Harriet Black Nembhard (born December 7, 1967) is Dean of the University of Iowa College of Engineering and The Roy J. Carver Professor of Industrial and Systems Engineering.
-She began her role as Dean on July 1, 2020.
-Beginning July 1, 2023, she will become the President of Harvey Mudd College in Claremont, California.
+Harriet Black Nembhard (born December 7, 1967) is the President of Harvey Mudd College in Claremont, California.
+From July 2020 through June 2023, she served as the Dean of the University of Iowa College of Engineering and the Roy J. Carver Professor of Industrial and Systems Engineering at that institution.

 Her academic research focuses on complex systems and healthcare engineering.
 She is married to American academic David Nembhard.

 Education and early career

 Nembhard earned a bachelor's degree in management from Claremont McKenna College, and a second in Industrial Engineering from Arizona State University in 1990.
 She studied Industrial and Operation Systems at the University of Michigan, earning a master's degree and a PhD in 1994.
 Her PhD thesis, A Transient Period Control Methodology for Continuous Mix Manufacturing, looked at control methods in manufacturing systems.
 During her studies, she was a summer placement student at PepsiCo, and became interested in quality control.
 She was an assistant professor at Auburn University until 1998.
 She designed models to gain insight into statistical control.
 She worked at École Centrale Paris.